meshery/homebrew-tap/README.md

 # layer5io/homebrew-tap
-Homebrew Tap for for installing Meshery command line client.
+Homebrew Tap for for installing the Meshery command line client: `mesheryctl`

 ## Usage